ConvertiD/about/README.md

 ## About ConvertiD™

-ConvertiD® is the only Privacy-First, DatAI-Powered™ Ad platform.
+ConvertiD is the only Privacy-First, DatAI-Powered™ Ad platform.

 We help marketers eliminate ad waste, block fraud, and drive measurable performance using first-party data, AI, and privacy-first targeting.